mkramb/yarn-plugin-workspaces-cache-prune/README.md

 # yarn-workspaces-cache-prune

-This plugin adds support for pruning items from cache for a given yarn workspace.
+This plugin adds support for pruning yarn cache items for a given yarn workspace.

 ## Install